ocaml/ocaml.org/data/tutorials/language/3ds_06_options.md

 ```

 The types of `f` and `g` are reversed.
 Functions `Option.fold` and `unfold_try` work a reversed manner
-* `Option.fold` take an option parameter to build something
+* `Option.fold` takes an option parameter to build something
 * `unfold_try` returns an option result from some parameter

-The standard library does not contain an `unfold_try` function.
+The standard library does not contain any option unfolding function.

 ### Bind an Option